 Iwallet Stock Performance

-The company retains a Market Volatility (i.e., Beta) of 0.56, which attests to possible diversification benefits within a given portfolio.
-As returns on the market increase, IWallet's returns are expected to increase less than the market.
-However, during the bear market, the loss of holding IWallet is expected to be smaller as well.
-At this point, iWallet has a negative expected return of -0.97%.
-Please make sure to check out IWallet's variance and the relationship between the treynor ratio and price action indicator , to decide if iWallet performance from the past will be repeated at some point in the near future.
+The company retains a Market Volatility (i.e., Beta) of 0.99, which attests to possible diversification benefits within a given portfolio.
+IWallet returns are very sensitive to returns on the market.
+As the market goes up or down, IWallet is expected to follow.
+At this point, iWallet has a negative expected return of -0.45%.
+Please make sure to check out IWallet's variance and the relationship between the value at risk and period momentum indicator , to decide if iWallet performance from the past will be repeated at some point in the near future.

 Risk-Adjusted Performance